Rahu in the 12th House

 Frances Sakoian.
 The Nodes in Houses

-The North Node in the 12th house indicates people who are psychically attuned to the moods and relationships of their culture.
+With the North Node in the 12th house, these individuals are psychically attuned to the moods and relationships of their culture.
 This can give them an inner sense of community.
 At the same time, interference in their personal affairs can cause problems.
-Sometimes, these individuals find it difficult to escape unwanted psychic impressions from their cultural environment.
+Sometimes, these individuals find it difficult to escape the unwanted psychic impressions of their cultural environment.
 Modern relationships and beliefs can have a strong subconscious, psychic influence.
-On the positive side, the North Node in this house grants general compassion, understanding, and sympathy toward others.
-The position of the South Node indicates a “loner” when it comes to work.
-These individuals are not necessarily popular or enjoy pleasant conditions in the work environment.
-To achieve even modest results, they must work hard.
-On the positive side, their achievements are valuable, lasting, and practical.
-They tend to show discipline regarding health and diet.
+On the positive side, the North Node in this house brings general compassion, understanding, and sympathy toward others.

 Larisa Nazarova.
 Karmic Astrology